 name: stress

-We can see new Pods being spawned and new nodes being added after a short while as the Pods can’t be scheduled onto an existing node:
+We can see new pods being spawned and new nodes being added after a short time, as the pods can not be scheduled onto an existing node:

 NAME STATUS ROLES AGE VERSION